-IV.
-STAFF FINDINGS FOR PRELIMINARY MASTER PLAN
+I. FINDINGS FOR PRELIMINARY MASTER PLAN

-In considering the requested PUD Preliminary Master Plan (PMP) review the Staff must consider and make findings on the proposal's conformity to PUD standards.
+In considering the requested PUD Preliminary Master Plan (PMP) review the Board must consider and make findings on the proposal's conformity to PUD standards.
 Findings must be made for General Requirements and Features of a PUD (SZO §16.4); requirements for a Special Permit with Site Plan Review (SPSR, SZO §5.2.5); and PUD Design Guidelines (SZO §16.7).

-The Planning Staff find that the standards of the SZO for a PUD have been met in the proposed PMP.
-Detailed findings are in the attached Appendix B. Recognizing that certain details must be finalized during subsequent SPSRs, Staff find the proposed PMP to be exemplary of PUD design and functional standards.
+The Planning Board finds that the standards of the SZO for a PUD have been met in the proposed PMP.
+Detailed findings are in the Appendix to this Decision.
+Recognizing that certain details must be finalized during subsequent SPSRs, the Board finds the proposed PMP to be exemplary of PUD design and functional standards.
 The design represents a creative and context-sensitive response to an unusually challenging site.
 The waivers requested are minimal and essential to the site's creation of successful usable open space, a traditional neighborhood organization, and transit-oriented design.